Fusion-Power-Plant-Framework/bluemira/data/fuel_cycle/blanket_fw_T_retention/README.md

-These data were received from Rodrigo Arrendondo (IPP) on the 10/06/2020, and are preliminary results only.
+These data were received from Rodrigo Arredondo (IPP) on the 10/06/2020, and are preliminary results only.
 These results were also published in:

 G. A. Spagnuolo et al., Integration issues on tritium management of the European DEMO